MercuryWorkshop/anuraOS/documentation/marketplace.md

 ### repo.refreshThumbCache

-This flushes the the thumbnail cache.
+This method flushes the the thumbnail cache.
 All new thumbnail fetches will add to the new cache.

 **Usage:**